Superintendent's Compendium

 36 CFR §2.50 – SPECIAL EVENTS

-36 CFR 2.50 (a) Sports events, pageants, regattas, public spectator attractions, entertainments, ceremonies, and similar events are allowed, provided there is a meaningful association between the park area and the events, and the observance contributes to visitor understanding of the significance of the park area, and a permit therefore has been issued by the superintendent.
+36 CFR 2.50 (a) Sports events, pageants, regattas, public spectator attractions, entertainments, ceremonies, and similar events are allowed, provided there is a meaningful association between the park area and the events, and the observance contributes to visitor understanding of the significance of the park area, and an associated permit has been issued by the superintendent.

 36 CFR §2.51 -- DEMONSTRATIONS